 1. I was not focused on my NOW.

 2. I was living in my own private bubble of pessimism and negative energy.

 When I find myself in that place, I always know deep down inside that it’s time for a change.
 Not the drastic, hop on the bike and take off on our awesome adventure because that will solve all of my problems kind of change.
 Although that sounds pretty amazing, I’m talking about those changes that we can make in our lives right now to improve our overall well being.
-For me, it was reducing my hours at work so that I could focus on tasks that mattered the most in my life: writing/blogging, spending time with Eric preparing for our upcoming journey and working on my own mental health and well being.
+For me, it was reducing my hours at work so that I could focus on tasks that mattered the most in my life: writing/blogging, preparing for our upcoming journey and working on my own mental/physical health.
 I was using the power of thought to work my way through The Pit and I was ready to see the light.

 Part 3: The Pit of Light

 The intensity of the light is not as important as the ability to absorb it.
 If you fail to remove the blinders, the mental blocks will keep you from seeing the truth each and every time.
 My personal method is to take the problem(s) at hand and try to see them through a new set of eyes.
 This can be done by reading, research, confiding in friends/loved ones, meditation and one of my personal favorites (besides talking with Eric)…The Internet.
 I mean, who hasn’t gotten caught up in THAT black hole of information!?!
 So many ideas, so little time!

 In search of wisdom, I stumbled across 2 ideas that clicked.

 One was this quote which I have heard several times.
 Being human, sometimes we hear things and other times we HEAR things.
 Let’s just say that this time, I was ready to listen.